aswin1689/FAANG-InterviewPrep-FrontEnd/codingTips.md

   ```
 </details>

-* Iterative means BFS and Recursive means DFS.
-* In BFS, when using queue, if you want the length of each level, declare a second variable that holds the size of that level and decrement the variable on each iteration.
+* In BFS, when using queue, if you want the length of each level, declare a second variable that holds the `size` of that level and decrement the variable on each iteration.
-* If the problem involves parsing or tree/graph traversal (or reversal in some way), consider using a stack.

 ## Graph